danmayer/danmayer.github.com/_posts/2020-01-14-rails-flaky-specs-solutions.md

 # Why A Rails Suite?
 One Problem with Flaky Test Posts

-While there are a number of great blog posts on flaky specs:
+While <!--more--> there are a number of great blog posts on flaky specs:

 * [eliminating flaky ruby tests](https://engineering.gusto.com/eliminating-flaky-ruby-tests/)
 * [why rspec tests fail and how to fix them](https://medium.com/better-programming/why-rspec-tests-fail-and-how-to-fix-them-402f1c7dce16)